japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 extends CoarseGrainedClusterMessage
 ----

-NOTE: `RegisterExecutor` is sent when xref:executor:CoarseGrainedExecutorBackend.adoc#onStart[`CoarseGrainedExecutorBackend` (RPC Endpoint) is started].
+NOTE: `RegisterExecutor` is sent when executor:CoarseGrainedExecutorBackend.md#onStart[`CoarseGrainedExecutorBackend` (RPC Endpoint) is started].

 .Executor registration (RegisterExecutor RPC message flow) image::CoarseGrainedSchedulerBackend-RegisterExecutor-event.png[align="center"]

-When received, DriverEndpoint makes sure that no other xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executors were registered] under the input `executorId` and that the input `hostname` is not xref:scheduler:TaskSchedulerImpl.adoc#nodeBlacklist[blacklisted].
+When received, DriverEndpoint makes sure that no other scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executors were registered] under the input `executorId` and that the input `hostname` is not scheduler:TaskSchedulerImpl.md#nodeBlacklist[blacklisted].

-NOTE: DriverEndpoint uses <<scheduler, TaskSchedulerImpl>> (for the list of blacklisted nodes) that was specified when `CoarseGrainedSchedulerBackend` xref:scheduler:CoarseGrainedSchedulerBackend.adoc#creating-instance[was created].
+NOTE: DriverEndpoint uses <<scheduler, TaskSchedulerImpl>> (for the list of blacklisted nodes) that was specified when `CoarseGrainedSchedulerBackend` scheduler:CoarseGrainedSchedulerBackend.md#creating-instance[was created].

 If the requirements hold, you should see the following INFO message in the logs: